snicco/snicco/src/Snicco/Component/better-wp-mail/README.md

 ## Motivation

-To list all problems of the `wp_mail` function would take a long time.
+To list all problems of the [`wp_mail`](https://developer.wordpress.org/reference/functions/wp_mail/) function would take a long time.
 The most problematic ones are:

 - ❌ No support for a plain-text version when sending a html body.
 - ❌ No support for inline-attachments.
 - ❌ No support for complex multi-part emails.
-- ❌ Can't choose a custom filename for attachments.
+- ❌ You can't choose a custom filename for attachments.
-- ❌ Can't send attachments that you already have in memory (like a generated PDF).
+- ❌ You can't send attachments that you already have in memory (like a generated PDF).
 You always have to write to a tmp file first.
 - ❌ Zero error-handling.
 - ❌ No support for templated emails.